-We are a clinical-stage biotechnology company focused on combining immunological insights with proprietary technologies and capabilities to develop next-generation vaccines.
+We are a clinical-stage biotechnology company that aims to develop the world's most potent vaccines.
 Specifically, we discover, develop, manufacture and deliver vaccine-based immunotherapy candidates against cancer and infectious disease.
 Our goal is to unlock more potent and durable immunity by harnessing vaccine innovation.
 We aim to achieve that goal by leveraging our in-house capabilities and technologies to address the shortcomings of currently available vaccines and immunotherapies.